jonivir/personalblog/content/pages/notes/Notes.md

 ---

 #### Collection of random thoughts, ideas, finds and all other stuff that doesn't fit anywhere else.

+*2025-12-3*
+> Advent of code 3/12 done.
+Not easily, or with pretty or efficient code, but whats important, all code has been written by me and not AI.

 *2025-12-1*
 > It's december (still surviving the Whamageddon! :muscle: ).
 Thinkin of participating in the [Advent of code](https://adventofcode.com/2025).
 It's not like I should bw studying or antyhing.